Shellfish Closures Status & Trends

 Credit: Much of the information on this page was based on data kindly provided by the Massachusetts Division of Marine Fisheries which was analyzed by the BBNEP to prepare the maps and charts on this page.
 Note that all of Buzzards Bay is carved into “shellfish resource areas”, but only portions of these resource areas may have commercially or recreationally viable “shellfish beds.”

-2015 Closure Boundaries
+2024 Closure Boundaries (interim)

 Brief history of shellfish bed closures in Buzzards Bay

 Several important events and trends occurred during this period.
-As a result of the April 2003, the Bouchard No. 120 closed large areas of Buzzards Bay to shellfish, and some areas of Buzzards Bay (approximately 231 acres) remain closed through 2005 (figure below).
+As a result of the April 2003 Bouchard No. 120 oil spill, large areas of Buzzards Bay were closed to shellfishing, and some areas of Buzzards Bay (approximately 231 acres) remain closed through 2005 (figure below).
 Go to our Bouchard No. 120 Shellfish bed closure page for more info.
 Between 1990 and 2010, the Division of Marine Fisheries reduced the geographic extent of shellfish bed closures in some estuaries to a zone around certain stormwater discharge pipes.
 This is illustrated by the map of closures in Buttermilk Bay below.
 Another important trend is that the duration of “seasonal closures” has been lengthened in many areas.
 Ten to twenty years ago, seasonal closures typical lasted June 1 through September 1 (or Memorial Day to Labor Day).
 In recent years, these closures have extended, with some closures beginning May or April, and ending October or November.
 This means that although the closures on July 1 have been relatively unchanged during the past few years (except for the oil spill closures), the actual acre-days of shellfish closures has increased.
 However, this trend has been outpaced by the total summer season closures in Buzzards Bay as per the figure below.

 The expansion of the summer seasonal closures was due the extended duration of degraded warm water conditions.
 This decline in water quality in some cases relates to increased development near shore, increased year-round occupancy rates in some coastal vacation communities, warmer weather, and even extended occupation of harbors by waterfowl due to delayed migrations.